-Meanwhile, the wider trade dimensions of technology transfer were acknowledged at the 2001 Doha Ministerial Conference when trade ministers established a WTO Working Group on Transfer of Technology, which aims to examine the relationship between trade and the transfer of technology from developed to developing countries, and ways to increase the flow of technology to developing countries.
-In this Working Group, countries have emphasized that the successful development, transfer, and deployment of technologies involves not only intellectual property-related issues, but also capacity to absorb and use acquired technologies, training, and technical assistance to develop relevant know-how, as well as industrial and innovation policies - all of which equally apply to green technologies.
-One future area of work for this Group could be to identify specific green technological gaps in developing countries and measures to address them, including trade rules that enable green industrial policies, multi-stakeholder initiatives (including private sector, development banks, WIPO and bilateral aid agencies), and implementation of technology transfer provisions in MEAs (such as those found in the Paris Agreement).167

-An additional environment-trade issue linked to intellectual property is the call from developing country governments and civil society groups to update intergovernmental arrangements on access to genetic resources and the sharing of benefits from their use, as well as to the use of traditional knowledge related to biological materials and biogenetic information.
-At the WTO, for instance, developing countries have long campaigned for the completion of the review, mandated by the TRIPS Agreement, of its Article 27.3(b),169 which sets out rules related to the patentability or non-patentability of plant and animal inventions and calls for the 'effective' protection of plant varieties.
-At the same, they have also highlighted concerns about the commercial use of genetic material and traditional knowledge by those other than the communities or countries in which they originated, particularly when these are the subject of patent applications.
-In the 2001 Doha Declaration, developing countries secured a commitment to work at the WTO on the relationship between TRIPS and the UN CBD, and tabled a number of proposals, such as for new requirements to disclose the source of biological material and associated traditional knowledge used in inventions.
-While the conclusion of the CBD's Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization to the Convention on Biological Diversity has meanwhile addressed some developing country concerns, they continue to call for updated international legal frameworks at the WTO, the CBD and the World Intellectual Property Organization (WIPO). $^{\rm 174}$
+Meanwhile, the wider trade dimensions of technology transfer were acknowledged at the 2001 Doha Ministerial Conference when trade ministers established a WTO Working Group on Transfer of Technology, which aims to examine the relationship between trade and the transfer of technology from developed to developing countries, and ways to increase the flow of technology to developing countries.166 In this Working Group, countries have emphasized that the successful development, transfer, and deployment of technologies involves not only intellectual property-related issues, but also capacity to absorb and use acquired technologies, training, and technical assistance to develop relevant know-how, as well as industrial and innovation policies - all of which equally apply to green technologies.
+One future area of work for this Group could be to identify specific green technological gaps in developing countries and measures to address them, including trade rules that enable green industrial policies, multi-stakeholder initiatives (including private sector, development banks, WIPO and bilateral aid agencies), and implementation of technology transfer provisions in MEAs (such as those found in the Paris Agreement).167 arrangements on access to genetic resources and the sharing of benefits from their use, as well as to the use of traditional knowledge related to biological materials and biogenetic information.168 At the WTO, for instance, developing countries have long campaigned for the completion of the review, mandated by the TRIPS Agreement, of its Article 27.3(b),169 which sets out rules related to the patentability or non-patentability of plant and animal inventions and calls for the 'effective' protection of plant varieties.
+At the same, they have also highlighted concerns about the commercial use of genetic material and traditional knowledge by those other than the communities or countries in which they originated, particularly when these are the subject of patent applications.170 In the 2001 Doha Declaration, developing countries secured a commitment to work at the WTO on the relationship between TRIPS and the UN CBD,171 and tabled a number of proposals, such as for new requirements to disclose the source of biological material and associated traditional knowledge used in inventions.172 While the conclusion of the CBD's Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization to the Convention on Biological Diversity has meanwhile addressed some developing country concerns, 173 they continue to call for updated international legal frameworks at the WTO, the CBD and the World Intellectual Property Organization (WIPO).174